Skip to content Accessibility statement

 • This is to ensure all parties understand the full terms of the grant, how to manage the project and funding, and their responsibilities.

-• This may also include a discussion between the panel and successful applicants to develop and agree appropriate stage-gate decisions and milestone payments.
-These stage-gate decisions will be developed in partnership with the academic principle investigator (Sarah Thompson) and be specific to each project.
+• This may also include a discussion between the panel and successful applicants to develop and agree on appropriate milestones.
+These milestones will be developed in partnership with the academic principle investigator (Tarl Prow) and be specific to each project.

-• Successful applicants will be asked to report on milestones and progress towards spending the grant at agreed points during the project.
-Formal reports will detail the amount of money spent to date, and any unexpected obstacles or changes of plan.
+• Successful applicants will be asked to report on milestones and progress towards spending the grant on a quarterly basis throughout the project.
+These reports will detail the amount of money spent to date, and any unexpected obstacles or changes of plan.
 Depending on the outcome of the report, a meeting may then be held to discuss managing the remainder of the project.

 • In addition, all grant-holders should immediately raise any concerns, obstacles, problems or changes of plan that arise at any point during their project with their Professional Services contact.